Does your company have a brand promise? And if so, are you keeping this promise to consumers?

 Let’s look at three unique examples of a brand promise.

-When you think of each brand promise example, consider how you see the brand through its advertising and marketing campaigns.
+When considering each brand promise example, think about how you perceive the brand through its advertising and marketing campaigns.
 Does it match up?
 How about your experience with these brands?
 Do they keep their promise?

 Promising To Inspire

 Nike’s promise is broad.
-They are not saying anything about its products or service.
+They are not discussing their products or services.
 It talks about the core values that drive Nike’s customers.
 They aren’t promising that their shoes will make you run faster, but they will help inspire you to achieve your athletic goals—not a bad idea to push for when speaking to an athletic market.

 Promising With Purchase Drivers

 The benefits here are tangible.
 It’s quiet, it’s luxurious, and the service is easy.
-These statements are examples of clear value propositions paired with more subtle marketing cues that signal the hotel’s consistency, quality, and commitment to the customer experience.
+These statements exemplify clear value propositions accompanied by more subtle marketing cues that convey the hotel’s consistency, quality, and commitment to the customer experience.

 It doesn’t get much simpler than that.
 It’s a focused and direct promise, leaving no room for doubt about what customers can expect from their shopping trip.